Scanning acoustic microscope: History

 The first scanning acoustic microscope (SAM), with a 50 MHz ultrasonic lens, was developed in 1974 by R. A. Lemons and C. F. Quate at the Microwave Laboratory of Stanford University.
-In the late seventies and early eighties acoustic microscopes operating in several GHz range were common place and a transmission SAM operating up to 500MHz had also been made by R.Gr.
+A few years later, in 1980, the first high-resolution (with a frequency up to 500 MHz) through-transmission SAM was built by R.Gr.
 Maev and his students at his Laboratory of Biophysical Introscopy of the Russian Academy of Sciences.
 First commercial SAM ELSAM, with a broad frequency range from 100 MHz up to 1.8 GHz, was built at the Ernst Leitz GmbH by the group led by Martin Hoppe and his consultants Abdullah Atalar (Stanford University), Roman Maev (Russian Academy of Sciences) and Andrew Briggs (Oxford University.)

 Since then, many improvements to such systems have been made to enhance resolution and accuracy.
 Most of them were described in detail in the monograph Advanced in Acoustic Microscopy, Ed. by Andrew Briggs, 1992, Oxford University Press and in monograph by Roman Maev, Acoustic Microscopy Fundamentals and Applications, Monograph, Wiley & Son - VCH, 291 pages, August 2008, as well as recently in.

-C-SAM versus other Techniques
+C-SAM versus other techniques

-There are lots of methods for failure analysis of damages in microelectronic packages, including but not limited to laser decapsulation, wet etch decapsulation, optical microscopy, SEM microscopy, X-ray.There are many methods for failure analysis of damages in microelectronic packages.
+There are many methods for failure analysis of damages in microelectronic packages, including laser decapsulation, wet etch decapsulation, optical microscopy, and SEM microscopy.
 The problem with most of these methods is the fact that they are destructive.
-This means it’s possible that the damage itself will be gone during preparation.
+This means it’s possible that the damage itself will be done during preparation.
 Also, most of these destructive methods need time-consuming and complicated sample preparation.
 So, in most cases, it is important to study damages with a non-destructive technique.
 And unlike other non-destructive techniques such as X-Ray, CSAM is highly sensitive to the elastic properties of the materials it travels through.
 For example, CSAM is highly sensitive to the presence of delaminations and air-gaps at sub-micron thicknesses, so it is particularly useful for inspection of small, complex devices.